10 Palestinians Killed As Israel Launches Deadliest West Bank Raid In Years - UrduPoint

 UN peace envoy Tor Wennesland said he was "deeply alarmed and saddened by the continuing cycle of violence in the occupied West Bank".

 Thousands flocked to funerals in Jenin, as the Palestinian presidency announced three days of mourning.
-It charged that Thursday's raid on Jenin was happening "under international silence".
+It charged that Thursday's raid was happening "under international silence".

 "This is what encourages the occupation government to commit massacres against our people in full view of the world," said Nabil Abu Rudeinah, spokesman for Palestinian president Mahmud Abbas.